gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   tied to the Restart DTLS Key Context

-- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the to the Restart DTLS Key Context
+- Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the Restart DTLS Key Context

-- Initiator sends handshakes for new Traffic DTLS connnection as well as new Restart DTLS connection.
+- Initiator sends handshakes for new Traffic DTLS connection as well as new Restart DTLS connection.

 - The SCTP Association goes into Established state and jumps directly